Helping Young Athletes Boost Resilience

 Resilience is an important trait for all athletes in sports.
 It helps them bounce back after losses, injuries and other types of adversity, says psychologist and former sports mom Kathryn Den Houter, author of “Resilience: A Workbook: Powering Through Adversity to Find Happiness.”

-To help boost athletes’ resilience, parents should focus on problem solving, she told us during an Ultimate Sports Parent podcast interview.
+To help boost athletes’ mental toughness, parents should focus on problem solving, she told us during an Ultimate Sports Parent podcast interview.
 They should model problem solving and encourage it in their sports kids.

 “Good problem solvers are the ones who are resilient.
 Encourage creative problem solving,” she advises.
 To nurture problem solving, coaches and parents can help athletes brainstorm.
 Some kids–and parents–are better at this than others, but they can train themselves to brainstorm and problem solve.
 If parents are problem solvers, it’s likely their children will also demonstrate this trait.